Navaneeth-45/LLM/README.md

 Team Members:

-Anudeep Eloori
+1. Anudeep Eloori,
-Navaneeth Rajarapu
+2. Navaneeth Rajarapu,
-Satya Narayana
+3. Satya Narayana

-Contributions:

 How to run:

+To test the model with various reasoning problems, use the provided Inference.ipynb notebook.
+This notebook is designed to:

+--> Load the model
+--> Run example reasoning prompts
+--> Display the outputs for analysis

 ---